feldera/feldera/docs/contributors/compiler.md

     -je
       Emit error messages as a JSON array to stderr
       Default: false
-    -jpg, -png
+    -jpg
-      Emit a JPG or PNG image of the circuit instead of Rust
+      Emit a jpg image of the circuit instead of Rust
       Default: false
     -js
       Emit a JSON file containing the schema of all views and tables involved -o
       Output file; stdout if null
+      Default: <empty string>
+    -png
+      Emit a png image of the circuit instead of Rust
+      Default: false
     -q
       Quiet: do not print warnings
       Default: false
+    -v
+      Output verbosity
+      Default: 0
 ```

-Here is a description of several command-line options:
+Here is a description of the non-obvious command-line options:

-- O: sets the optimization level.
-Note that some programs may not
-     compile at optimization level 0, since that level inhibits all
-     front-end (Calcite) optimizations, and some Calcite optimizations
-     are required to eliminate constructs that are not supported by
+--handles: The Rust generated code can expose the input tables and
+     output views in two ways: through explicit handles, and through a
+     `Catalog` object.
+The catalog allows one to retrieve the handles
+     by name, but offers only *untyped* handles, that require a
+     serializer (for output handles) or a deserializer (for input
+     handles) to transmit data.
+The handles API gives access to typed
+     stream handles, which allow data insertion and retrieval without
+     using serialization/deserialization.

+--ignoreOrder: `ORDER BY` clauses are not naturally incrementalizable.
+     Using this flag directs the compiler to ignore `ORDER BY` clauses
+     that occur *last* in a view definition (thus giving unsorte
+     outputs).
+This will not affect `ORDER BY` clauses in an `OVER`
+     clause, or `ORDER BY` clauses followed by `LIMIT` clauses.
+The
+     use of this flag is recommended with the `-i` flag that
-     the back-end.
+     incrementalizes the compiler output.

 --lenient: Some SQL queries generate output views having multiple columns
      with the same name.
 Such views can cause problems with other tools